Knaus Berry cinnamon rolls draw lines every winter

 - Warning: Knaus Berry is closed on Sundays, so Saturdays are always very busy.

 - Knaus Berry Farm is closed for six months of the year.
-Last day for the 2014 season is Saturday, April 19.
-First day for fall 2014 will be around Nov.
-1
+The 2014 season opens Oct.
+28.

 - Knaus Berry Farm site with menu and price list.

 - Address and directions: 15980 Southwest 248th St., Homestead.
 305-247-0668.
 Visiting Knaus Berry Farm from Florida’s Turnpike: Take exit 12 for Caribbean Boulevard toward Southwest 200 Street.
 Keep right at the fork, follow signs for US-1.
 Turn right onto Caribbean Boulevard.
 Almost immediately turn left onto US-1 South/South Dixie Highway.
 Travel 4 miles.
 Turn right onto Southwest 248th Street/Coconut Palm Drive.
 Go west 6.3 miles to 80 Southwest 248th Street, Homestead.